 ”Valentina is a perfect match.
 She is very knowledgeable and so sweet.
 My lessons with her are going great!”Spanish course in Brampton

 ”The lessons are going very well.
-Olivia is very knowledgeable and adjusts the requirements as she understands our learning styles and levels.”French course in Guelph
+Olivia is very knowledgeable and adjusts the requirements as she understands our learning styles and levels.
+We’re both enjoying working with her.”French course in Guelph

 ”The Italian lessons are still going well.
 My teacher is great!”Italian course in Oakville

 ”After just a few Spanish classes, I am already able to converse with native speakers.
 I felt confident and really enjoyed it.
 I have learned a lot!
 I know that at the end of my classes I will be able to speak even better.”Spanish course in Brampton, Retail Ready Foods

 ”My lessons with Slavica are going well.
 We get along well.
 She is fun, enthusiastic and knowledgable.
 Thanks!”Croatian course in Toronto

 ”Hortense is wonderful.
 I am very happy to have her as an instructor.
 I have really improved my ear and she is very interesting to talk with.”French course in Vaughan

 ”We were very pleased and impressed with the first lesson.
 I had an opportunity to speak briefly with the teacher and was amazed with her energy and enthusiasm towards learning, and look forward to the rest of the program.”Hebrew course in London

 ”My teacher is great!
 I like how I am progressing and I always look forward to the next class.”Spanish course in Halifax, NS

 ”My daughter is very happy with her teacher.
 It went very well.
 She enjoyed the lessons and the teacher was excellent. ”Russian course in Ottawa